 To conclude, music has always been relevant in our classrooms, it just so happens that certain Irish political and societal factors are arguably making it more relevant.
 However, even if the factors I've mentioned didn’t exist it would still be a worthy thing to do.
 Recently, Australian parenting guru Steve Biddulph was interviewed by The Irish Times talking about reducing stress in girls.
 He talked about the community and environment we nurture for young people in Ireland.
 He said, “Mums and dads who are part of their community and bridge them to interests, sports, hobbies, arts and music, [help] kids feel [that] they really do have a village.
 I think that in Ireland you do these things rather well, and just need to get back to that, even in urban environs, to build back community strength.
 None of us can raise kids alone.”

 Through our work in Dabbledoo, we are lucky enough to visit classrooms across the country and see the impact music can have on a child's development.
 We see how it can benefit students by share an experience like music within their peer group.
 However, we also see how it’s a shared experience between the teacher and their students and, consequently, the school and its students.

 Taking it further, if you look at school concerts and shows, these are a great way for parents and the wider school community to come together and share in this tradition.
 So, not only can music help children develop through their education, it can also be the pulse of our primary schools and the surrounding community they serve.
 That itself, is reason enough as to why we need music in education.

-If you would like to find out more about how our school curriculum can benefit your school, click below to sign-up for our free 30 day trial:
+If you would like to find out more about how our school program can be used to deliver the Irish primary music curriculum in your school, click below to sign-up for our free 30 day trial: